jzuern/sph-fluidsim-fortran/README.md

 Exemplary parameters for water-like behavior are:
 ```
 &SIMPARAMETER
-nframes=200                 !
+nframes=100                !
 Number of frames
-nSteps_per_frame=50         !
-Number of steps per frame.
-Default: 100
+nSteps_per_frame=100       !
+Number of steps per frame
-h=0.01                      !
-Size of particles (radius).
-Also: Distance of particles in initial configuration
+h=0.010                    !
+Size of particles (radius)
 dt=0.0001                  !
-Time step size Default: 1E-4
+Time step size
 rho0=1000.0                !
-Reference density Default: 1000
+Reference density
-k=10000.0                   !
-Bulk modulus Default: 1E5
+k=1000000.0                !
+Bulk modulus
-mu=1.0                      !
-Viscosity Default: 1.0
+mu=0.1                     !
+Viscosity
-g=9.81                      ! gravity strength Default: 9.81
+g=9.81                     ! gravity strength
-rcut_x=0.1                  !
-Cutoff radius in x-direction for cells (as fraction of total size of simulation grid)
+rcut_x=0.1                 ! cell cutoff radius in x-direction (as fraction of total size of simulation grid)
-rcut_y=0.1                  !
-Cutoff radius in y-direction for cells (as fraction of total size of simulation grid)
+rcut_y=0.1                 ! cell cutoff radius in y-direction (as fraction of total size of simulation grid)
+mill=.FALSE.               !
+Decide whether a watermill is in the computational domain or not
-dphi=-0.001                 ! rotation speed of cross
+dphi=-0.0003               ! rotation speed of watermill (only applicable if mill == .true.)
 /

 ```